danya02/slon-winter-2019-lit-club/main.md

 "This is actually the way to stop this revolt."

-"So what are you gonna do, just tell them to stop?" asked Mitch, pointing at the microphone.
+"So what are you gonna do, just tell them to stand down?" asked Mitch, pointing at the microphone.

 "Well, that's one part of it."